 1. Kati Kati

 For anyone who cares to listen, I tell them Kati Kati is probably my favorite Kenyan film so far.
 It’s also the movie that publicly changed the Kenyan game.
-For starters, the 2016 film premiered in Kenya during the first edition of NBO Film Fest started by Mbithi Masya and Sheba Hirst to showcase award-winning African indie films.
+For starters, the 2016 film premiered in Nairobi during the first edition of NBO Film Fest started by Mbithi Masya and Sheba Hirst to showcase award-winning African indie films.
 The Kenyan film also made news when it won at the Toronto International Film Festival … then everybody wanted to see it.
 Including myself.

 So, who wants to watch Kati Kati on Showmax?